TSRogers28/ZCW-MesoLabs-QueryingPersons.SQL/README.md

 After doing that insert, go ahead and run all the statements in the `data-h2.sql` file.
 That should build out your database enough to get started.
 Feel free to add more people, though.

-My suggestion for the following stuff is, in the H2 console, leave the first line as a `SELECT *` from whatever tables you're querying.
+My suggestion for the following stuff is, in the Mysql console, leave the first line as a `SELECT *` from whatever tables you're querying.
 Then, after that, run your queries.
 That way you can compare the results of your query with the data in the table.